JackDraak/Python_Fifteen_Game/README.md

 This file defines the 'Game' class, which handles the game's core logic.
 It includes functions for initializing, shuffling, moving, and checking the game's state.
 It also works on a 4x4 grid and provides a simple console interface for interaction.

-### Tile.py

-Tile.py contains the 'Tile' class, which represents the numbered tiles of the 15-puzzle game.
-The class includes basic information about each tile (like its value and position) and the functions to check for equality and obtain a string representation.
+Tile class is also contained within Game.py; Tile represents the numbered tiles of the 15-puzzle game.
+The class includes basic information about each tile (like its label and position) and the functions to for the game class to maintain the game state correctly.

 ## TLDR